nasa/data-nasa-gov-frontpage/README.md

 ## Contributing
 If you find any factual errors or places where additions could be made, please add it as an issue or submit a pull request.
 We accept pull requests from the public.

+## Deployment

+This page is live under https://data.nasa.gov.

+It used to be live under https://nasa.github.io/data-nasa-gov-frontpage/ as a github pages page, but now that redirects to https://data.nasa.gov as well.

+The catalog itself is proxied in from a 3rd party SAAS.

+After changes are made here, the code changes can be updated on the appropriate server using the update bash script.
+Look internally for a more detailed description of the worflow.
+Only after the update on the server, will updates appear on data.nasa.gov.

 ## Potentially Reusable Code Assets Leveraged by this Repository

 1. This page uses nasawds-2.0.7, which you can find here: https://github.com/nasa/nasawds which is based on GSA's <a href="https://github.com/uswds/uswds"> US web design service</a>.
 Both are open-source projects on Github.